2100, Residence

 • capital asset improvements;

-• capital asset purchases, such as real property, equipment, machinery and other durable goods, i.e., items expected to last at least 12 months;
+• capital asset purchases, such as real property, equipment, machinery and other durable goods, which are items expected to last at least 12 months;

 • fuel;